 Basements and crawl spaces are naturally moist environments, even when their floors stay dry.
 Soil moisture is absorbed by the masonry walls and floor, and released into the space.
 There are several improvements you can make to turn a mold-friendly environment into a mold-hostile environment.
 Air-seal the basement so that moist outside air won’t infiltrate through cracks and gaps around perimeter walls.
 Insulate basement walls with rigid foam to reduce the number of cool interior surfaces where condensation can occur.
 Install a basement dehumidifier to dry out the air, because mold has difficulty living below 60% humidity.
 Finally, limit the use of organic materials (paper-faced drywall, plywood floor sheathing, wood paneling, etc.) that will provide ideal mold habitats if they become damp.

 This is a common problem in many houses, and it’s most likely to occur during cold weather.
 Heated air from your living space leaks into the attic.
 When the warm air comes into contact with a cold surface (the roof sheathing), condensation occurs.
 Because this happens continually during the heating season, sections of roof sheathing stay wet for a long period of time, creating ideal conditions for mold to take hold.
 Attic mold problems worsen considerably if a clothes dryer or bathroom vent fan dumps moist air into the attic space.
 The solution to both these mold problems is to thoroughly air-seal the attic and to duct dryers and vent fans to the exterior instead of to the attic.

 If you think sick building syndrome or indoor air quality issues may be affecting your home's health, contact Pipe Works Services, Inc. to schedule an inspection and estimate today!
-If you live in Parsippany, Summit, Livingston or nearby, we have the solutions you're looking for!
+If you live in Madison, Chatham, Summit or nearby, we have the solutions you're looking for!

 our service area